2JJ1/Pow-Forum/README.md

 ## Pow Forum
-This is not yet ready for the public.
-There is no documentation or instruction for setup.
-This project may be taken down in the future to be reuploaded- Simply to reset the commit history.

 In the past, I've built a forum into another website.
 Work was slowly put into it over the years.
 I've decided to extract the forum and make it an independent forum software.
 That said, much of the early commit history is not included.
 The forum was originally built statically, but I am now working to make it dynamic.
 E.g to be able to change what forum categories exist or change the forums name.

 ## Pre-requisites